susannanebuloni/susannanebuloni/README.md

 `'Hello world!'` 👋
 ###

 Hi, I’m Susanna.
-Tech Support Engineer by day, data enthusiast by… also day (sleep is optional).
+By day, I’m a Customer & Tech Support Engineer; by heart, I’m a total data enthusiast.
+Having survived the crossfire between Product, Customer, and Tech Ops, I don’t just see tickets—I see patterns.
+Sleep is optional; caffeine and clean datasets are not.

-After 8+ years in SaaS and ITSM, I’ve mastered the ancient art of “Have you tried turning it off and on again?” and decided to level up into Data Analytics & Machine Learning.
+Therefore, after 8+ years in SaaS and ITSM, and mastering the ancient art of “Have you tried turning it off and on again?”, I decided to level up into Data Analytics & Machine Learning.

 I specialize in untangling chaotic workflows, making systems behave, and helping teams scale without losing their sanity (or their dashboards).